realbakari/Bakari-Mustafa-Site/now.md

 **Personal Development:**
 - *Atomic Habits* by James Clear (re-reading) - Reinforcing systems for personal and organizational growth
-- *Range* by David Epstein - Understanding the power of diverse experiences (very relevant to my journey!)
+- *Range* by David Epstein - Understanding the value of diverse experience

 **African Literature:**
 - Continuing to explore African-Australian voices and stories to better understand and serve our community

 ---

-## 🎯 Skills I'm Learning
+## Skills I'm Learning

 **Community Management Technology:**
 - Exploring advanced features of Circle.so for better community engagement